DataBooth/duckdb-utils/docs/cli.rst

 ``r.parsedatetime(value, dayfirst=False, yearfirst=False, errors=None)``
   Parse a datetime and convert it to ISO datetime format: ``yyyy-mm-ddTHH:MM:SS``

-These recipes can be used in the code passed to ``sqlite-utils convert`` like this:
+These recipes can be used in the code passed to ``duckdb-utils convert`` like this:

 .. code-block:: bash

-    sqlite-utils convert my.db mytable mycolumn \
+    duckdb-utils convert my.duckdb mytable mycolumn \
       'r.jsonsplit(value)'

 To use any of the documented parameters, do this:

 .. code-block:: bash

-    sqlite-utils convert my.db mytable mycolumn \
+    duckdb-utils convert my.duckdb mytable mycolumn \
       'r.jsonsplit(value, delimiter=":")'

 .. _cli_convert_output: